Corruption has been one of the hottest topics on the Brazilian agenda for the past few years for a number of reasons.

 ii Public Companies Law

-In the wake of corruption scandals involving state-owned companies such as Petrobras, the Brazilian National Congress enacted the Public Companies Law (Law No. 13,303 of 30 June 2016)20 and the President enacted Decree No. 8,945 of 27 December 2016,21 which regulates the Public Companies Law.
+In the wake of corruption scandals involving state-owned companies such as Petrobras, the Brazilian National Congress enacted the Public Companies Law19 and the President enacted Decree No. 8,945 of 27 December 2016,20 which regulates the Public Companies Law.
 The Law and Decree establish specific rules that government-owned and government-controlled companies, as well as their subsidiaries at the federal, state and municipal levels, must follow in terms of corporate governance, public tenders and contracts, compliance and supervision by public control bodies.
-These companies will have to adapt to the new provisions of the Public Companies Law by the end of June 2018.
+These companies were obliged to adapt to the new provisions of the Public Companies Law by the end of June 2018.

 IX OTHER LAWS AFFECTING THE RESPONSE TO CORRUPTION

-The Law on Access to Information (Law No. 12,527 of 18 November 2011)22 establishes that all public entities and private entities receiving public resources must disclose online all information of public interest, particularly institutional, financial and budgetary data, except those ranked as classified, secret and top secret.
+The Law on Access to Information21 establishes that all public entities and private entities receiving public resources must disclose online all information of public interest, particularly institutional, financial and budgetary data, except those ranked as classified, secret and top secret.

-The Conflict of Interest Law (Law No. 12,813 of 16 May 2013)23 is applicable to high-ranked officials from the federal public administration with access to sensitive information.
+The Conflict of Interest Law22 is applicable to high-ranking officials from the federal public administration with access to sensitive information.
 If an official subject to this Law makes improper use of sensitive information, exercises private activities that may conflict with his or her public function, or acts as an informal consultant for private persons or companies, the penalties set out in the Administrative Misconduct Law will apply.

 i Compliance programmes

 The Anti-Corruption Decree provides generic standards for evaluation of compliance programmes implemented by corporate entities.
-The compliance programme must be structured, applied and updated according to the specific characteristics and risks of those activities carried out by each corporate entity, and must evolve constantly to ensure its effectiveness and avoid exposure.
+The compliance programme must be structured, applied and updated according to the specific characteristics and risks of those activities carried out by each corporate entity, and it must evolve constantly to ensure its effectiveness and to avoid the company being exposed to corruption.

 If a company is subject to the administrative sanctions prescribed in the Anti-Corruption Law, its compliance programme may be taken into consideration to reduce the administrative fine.